 The only drawbacks I see with the new version are the limited absorbency and the possibility of it being too small for taller or heavier toddlers who are still in diapers.

 Value: Right now, the new It’s a Snap AIO is available from Walmart.com for just $8.33, which is a really great price (and you get free 2-day shipping over $35).
 If I wanted to boost the absorbency of this diaper, however, I would probably use bamboo or hemp inserts from my stash rather than purchasing additional Gerber inserts (like the ones that came with the diaper).

 I’m happy that Gerber, a nationally-known baby brand, is helping to #makeclothmainstream (a hashtag popularized by Jen at Spray Pal) by selling the AIO diaper in big box stores and retailers nationwide.
 This will help bring reusable cloth diapers to the attention of a larger audience.

-Giveaway: I am giving away 2 of the new Gerber Childrenswear It’s a Snap AIO diapers – one orange and one sage green.
+Giveaway: (CLOSED) I am giving away 2 of the new Gerber Childrenswear It’s a Snap AIO diapers – one orange and one sage green.
 This promotion is open to readers in the USA.
 It ends on April 22nd and there are entries you can come back and claim each day.
 Good luck!